 Smartphone shopping and usage is increasing.
 If you want to grow your business in the mobile market, you should optimise your website for mobile traffic to avoid missing sales.
-When updating or creating a new website, make sure that you are designing for the mobile web.
+When updating or creating a new website, be sure to follow mobile web design best practice.

 6. Optimise for search

 Search engine visibility is the key to online success.
 The higher you rank in search results, the more visible you will be.
-This means more visitors, and potential customers, arriving to your website.
+This means more visitors, and potential customers, arriving at your website.
 If you haven't yet, you should optimise your website and content for search engines.
-See more on search engine optimisation.
+See search engine optimisation.